U53RW4R3/SCPA/Notebook/07 - Tactics & Techniques & Procedures (TTPs) Phases/C - Initial Access/0x01 - Weaponization/Checklist.md

 Search Tag(s): #checklist #weaponization #client-side-attacks #phishing #defense-evasion

-TODO: Make a cross-reference when making a good checklist for weaponizing when delivery the attack.
+TODO: Make a cross-reference when making a good checklist for weaponizing when delivering the attack.

 ## Weaponization